uva-cs/dsa2/docs/syllabus.md

 Put it in a comment in your code or asssignment.

 ### Programming Assignments: Collaboration and Outside Sources

-{: .warning}
-> Is it okay to collaborate this semester?
-I've usually allowed up to 5 people to work together.

 You may discuss the problem and the overall strategy with up to 4 other students, but you **must** list those people in your submission under collaborators.
 You may **not** share code, look at others' code, or help others debug their code.
 You must write your own code.
 Not just type it (though you need to do that too): **compose it yourself**, as your own original work.
 Please read the sections following this one for more details and clarifications.